UPDATED AS OF JUNE 25, 2020

 What can I do to prevent contracting the Novel Coronavirus or any other viruses?

-The best way to stay healthy is eating well and practicing good hygiene such as frequently washing your hands and utilizing hand sanitizer, keeping a distance between anyone who is coughing or sneezing, avoiding touching the face and staying home if you feel unwell.
+The best way to stay healthy is wearing a mask when outdoors in or in public spaces, frequently washing your hands and utilizing hand sanitizer, keeping six feet of distance between yourself and other people, avoiding touching the face, and staying home if you feel unwell.

 Do I need to wear a facemask in public?